 When my Twitter was hacked a while back, my account sent out tweets saying, “Check out this link for easy money <link here>”.
 I never indulge in such activities so it was a tough time explaining those tweets to people whose timeline was spammed.

 This article talks about what to do when your Twitter account is hacked and how to prevent people and/or apps from hacking your Twitter account.

 If you cannot sign in due to the hacker changing your password, you can click on Forgot Password.
 Clicking on the link will send you an email to the email ID registered with Twitter.
 This email will contain instructions on how to reset your Twitter password.

-If Twitter is not recognizing the email ID you entered, you need to notify Twitter about account being hacked.
+If Twitter is not recognizing the email ID you entered, you need to notify Twitter about the account being hacked.
 On the page, you will be asked for your Twitter username, the email ID that was associated with your Twitter account, whether you associated a phone to the Twitter account and the date/time when you last signed in.
-Based on this information, Twitter will try to retrieve your account login information so that you can login and reclaim your account.
+Based on this information, Twitter will try to retrieve your account login information so that you can log in and reclaim your account.
 You can check out some more Twitter Sign in help tips here.

 Change Your Twitter Password

 If you can access your account, log into Twitter and change your password.
 Go to the Account Settings and click on the Password tab.
-Enter a new password that is minimum eight characters and contains numbers and special characters.
+Enter a new password that is a minimum of eight characters and contains numbers and special characters.
 Also, do not set passwords that you have used earlier on Twitter.
-This is because, the apps authorized to use Twitter on your behalf may remember the old passwords and if one of those apps is responsible for hacking of your Twitter account, the account will again get compromised.
+This is because, the apps authorized to use Twitter on your behalf may remember the old passwords and if one of those apps is responsible for the hacking of your Twitter account, the account will again get compromised.